-How does an environment promote a sense of well-being for infants or toddlers?
+How does an environment promote a sense of well-heing for infants of or toddlers?
+11000 accs an OI WICH DOING , ioi iiiiaiits i Ji todalcij.

 What in the environment might invite them to use their senses?

 What might challenge their motor skills?